Ks89/My-MEAN-website-server/README.md

 - MongoDB
 - redis
 - npm
-- Google Chrome and Firefox (mandatory for testing)
-- some global npm dependencies: karma-cli, mocha, webpack, typescript, nodemon, gulp 4.0 alpha, npm-check, lite-server, remap-istanbul, webdriver-manager, protractor
+- some global npm dependencies: mocha, nodemon, gulp 4.0 alpha, remap-istanbul
 - work in progress... (this is only an alpha, please be patient)